-Disability pension (social assistance): Paid to disabled Nepalese citizens aged 16 or older.
-The person must be assessed as blind or having lost the use of feet or hands.
+Disability pension (social assistance): Age 16 or older and assessed as blind or having lost the use of feet or hands.

 Survivor benefit (provident fund): Paid for the death of the fund member.

 Funeral grant (provident fund): Paid for the death of the fund member.